-From my experience as an e-commerce consultant, I can tell you that page design is critical.
+From my experience as an web consultant, I can tell you that page design is critical.
 Online retailers often test multiple variations of page templates to measure effectiveness.
-In doing so, there's considerable strain placed on the web design team as they produce fully colored and refined Photoshop comps.
+In doing so, there's considerable strain placed on the web design team as they produce fully colored and refined Photoshop mockups.

 One solution I've found to be an effective tool in the e-commerce web design arsenal is a wireframe diagram.
 While I wouldn't necessarily recommend this approach for other types of web sites, wireframe diagrams help designers take a rapid-fire approach to e-commerce page design.